pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 Defining the WBEM Server
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The target WBEM server  can be defined on the command line in several ways with the in the following arguments :
+The target WBEM server can be defined on the command line in several ways with the following arguments :

-1. Define the WBEM server characteristics with a set of general options The geneal options that define the WBEM Server include the:
+1. Define the WBEM server connection information with a set of general options The general options that define the WBEM Server include:

    * The :ref:`--server general option` that defines the URI of the WBEM server
-   * The :ref:`--default-namespace general option`, that defines the nameespace used if no namespace is included with each command,
+   * The :ref:`--default-namespace general option`, that defines the namespace used if no namespace is included with each command,
    * several connection security general options: